pap3rhat/visualization-tools/README.md

 ### Motion Field
 The *motion field* of a frame is a vector field where each vector captures the per-pixel, screen-space motion of the scenes' objects from one frame to the next.
 Here scene refers to the virtual world which the participant can explore. <br />
-In order to have a better understanding about what this exactly means and how the motion field can be calculated, it is important to understand some of the basics on how Unity renders a 3D scene on a 2D screen; so how (parts of) a *computer graphics pipeline* (aka *rendering pipeline*) works.
+In order to have a better understanding about what this exactly means and how the motion field can be calculated, it is important to understand some of the basics on how Unity renders a 3D scene on a 2D screen; so how (parts of) a *computer graphics pipeline* (aka *rendering pipeline*) works.  <br />

-/TODO: erklären was rendern heißt?

 Unity's built-in render pipeline (which this project uses) uses *forward rendering*.
 This means that the 3D objects contained within a scene get projected onto the 2D image plane.
 Doing so needs a few transformations and projections.

 #### *Forward rendering*